Scrum guru Phil Keith-Roach lands unreal sporting hat-trick

 Keith-Roach, a schoolboy goal-keeper, recalls: “It was easy enough to get tickets.
 There was a box-office kiosk at Wembley, and I went down there and bought a couple well before we knew England would be in the final.”

-His next man-on-the-spot moment in 2003 did not require him to buy a ticket, because it was his expertise as scrum coach which helped to see England home 20-17 in in the World Cup final.
+His next man-on-the-spot moment in 2003 did not require him to buy a ticket, because it was his expertise as scrum coach which helped to see England home 20-17 in in the final.
 He was instrumental in Jason Leonard coming off the bench with instructions to throttle-back at the scrum after a dominant England front row had been controversially penalised by South African referee Andre Watson.

 Keith-Roach was back to buying his own tickets again last weekend at Lords, taking his son Tom along as England pipped in a thrilling one-day World Cup final with more twists and turns than Hampton Court maze.